ilyasirotin/system-provisioning/README.md

         - [ ] [GitHub plugin](https://developer.1password.com/docs/cli/shell-plugins/github/)
     - *For more information, see the [1Password CLI documentation](https://developer.1password.com/docs/cli/get-started/).*

-<a id="aldente"></a>
-### AlDente
-- [ ] Accept the helper installation prompt when AlDente first launches.
-- **Follow the first-time configuration guide carefully:**
-    - [ ] Disable "Optimized Battery Charging" in System Settings -> Battery.
-    - [ ] **Important:** Skip the default customization options presented by AlDente.
-    - [ ] Activate your AlDente license.
-- [ ] Enable "Launch at Login" in AlDente's general settings and verify that the login item has been added in System Settings -> General -> Login Items.

 ### iTerm2
 - **Configure Settings Folder Location (on first run):**
     - [ ] Open iTerm2 -> Settings (or `⌘ + ,`).